 Both races will have directional arrows and/or signs when course changes occur.

-Yellow or Pink paint on street means rough spot.
-Pay attention for the yellow and pink paint.
+Green paint on street means rough spot.
+Pay attention for the Green paint.

 Finish & Transition Area

 All Abe’s Mini racers will need to remove their bikes from the transition area immediately after race completion/no later than 12:50pm so you’re not in the way of the 1:00pm racers.

 We suggest removing your bike and gear and then coming in for the dinner.

 Any bikes that need to be removed after the start of the Pioneer Sprint (1:00pm) will be allowed at the discretion of the Transition Captain.

 NO BIKE OR GEAR WILL BE REMOVED FROM TRANSITION WITHOUT PROPER IDENTIFICATION/RACE NUMBERS.
 NO EXCEPTIONS.